Statistical inference for spatial statistics defined in the Fourier domain: Assumptions and Examples

+In this section we briefly summarize some of the characteristics of the Fourier transforms $J_{n}(\ob_{\Omega,\kb})$.
+These results will be used as the basis of several estimator defined in the following section.

-We now show that under this general sampling scheme the near `uncorrelated' property of the DFT given in Theorem \ref{theorem:dft} does not hold. \begin{theorem} Let us suppose that $\{Z(\ub);\ub\in \mathbb{R}^{d}\}$ is a stationary spatial random field whose covariance function (defined in Assumption \ref{assum:S}(i)) satisfies $c(\ub)\leq \prod_{j=1}^{d}\alpha(s_{j})$.
+\begin{theorem}[Increasing domain asymptotic] Let us suppose that $\{Z(\ub);\ub\in \mathbb{R}^{d}\}$ is a stationary spatial random field whose covariance function (defined in Assumption \ref{assum:S}(i)) satisfies Assumption \ref{assum:GG}(a) for some $\delta >0$.
 Furthermore, the locations $\{\ub_{j}\}$ satisfy Assumption \ref{assum:nonuniform}.
 Then we have